jeffknupp/blog/in_progress/new_post.md

 Functions, though, can't do this.
 When they `return`, they're done for good.
 Even if we could guarantee a function would be called again, we have no way of saying, "OK, now, instead of starting at the first line like we normally do, start up where we left off at line 4."
-Functions have a single entry
-point: the first line.
+Functions have a single `entry point`: the first line.

-Luckily, Python has a tool designed to solve this exact problem: the **`generator`**.
+## Enter Generators

-A `generator function` looks like a normal function, but whenever we need to generate a value, we call `yield` instead of `return`.
+A `generator function` looks like a normal function, but whenever it needs to generate a value, it uses `yield` instead of `return`.
 Those names are quite descriptive.
 As I said in the introduction, `yield` implies "I am voluntarily giving up execution control for a while." `return` says, "return to wherever you were before you called me."

-In Python, any time the code following a `def` contains the `yield` keyword, the result is not a normal function but a `generator function`. `generator function`s automatically define a few methods, one of which is `next()`.
-Since any object defining a `next` function can be iterated over, `generator function`s can be used in a `for` loop like any other `Iterable`.
+In Python, any time the code following a `def` contains the `yield` keyword, the result is not a normal function but a `generator function`. `generator functions` automatically define a few methods, one of which is `__next__`.
+Since any object defining a `__next__` method can be iterated over, `generator functions` can be used in a `for` loop like any other `Iterable`.

 When we write our `get_primes` function as a `generator`, we no longer need the `magical_infinite_range` function.
-Since generators "remember" both where they left off *and* the values of their variables, we can create our own infinite
+Since `generators` "remember" both where they left off *and* the values of their variables, we can create our own infinite
 sequence: